AbhishekYadav369/AI-Career-Coach/README.md

 });

-# For accessing the main Functionality of the application
+# Step 2: For accessing the main Functionality of the application
 ⚙️ Endpoints

 1. Submit Initial Quiz